Step 2: Preparing the Project for Debugging

-To find the event that you can use in the custom workflow, it is helpful to debug the MYOB Acumatica source code with breakpoints and see which breakpoint is hit in which scenario.
+To find the workflow event that you can use in a customization project, you can debug the MYOB Acumatica source code with breakpoints and see which breakpoint is hit in which scenario.
 In this step, you will prepare the PhoneRepairShop_Code for debugging in Visual Studio.

 To prepare the PhoneRepairShop_Code project for the debugging of the MYOB Acumatica code, you should do the following: